awebisam/chemezy/README.md

 So, you've stumbled upon the secret sauce, the digital DNA, the very **source code of reality** for the Chemezy universe.
 Yes, that's right.
 While your players are busy oohing and aahing over pretty explosions and bubbling concoctions in their fancy 3D lab, *this* is where the magic (and the science, mostly the science) actually happens.

 Think of me as the grumpy, highly intelligent, and slightly overworked librarian of chemical reactions.
-The Unity client?
+The SvelteKit frontend?
 Oh, that's just the flashy tour guide.
 It asks me, "Hey, what happens if I mix water and salt?"
 And I, in my infinite wisdom (and with a little help from some very smart AI), tell it *exactly* what happens.
 No, I don't draw the pretty pictures; I just provide the immutable, deterministic truth.
 Every.
 Single.
 Time.

 ## The Player's Command: My Daily To-Do List